lordofthejars/istio-refcard/Markdown Template.md

       weight: 25
 ~~~

-Routing to specific version in case of prefixed URI and cookie with a value matching a regular expression:
+Routing to a specific version in case of prefixed URI and cookie with a value matching a regular expression:

 ~~~
 spec: